 River Delta Communities

-The Climate and River Delta Communities project focuses on the urgent need to protect river systems that sustain livelihoods, with local community involvement in restoring river deltas.
+The Climate and River Delta Communities project focuses on the urgent need to protect river systems that sustain livelihoods, with local community involvement in restoring river deltas

-The ongoing River Delta Communities action research project highlights the vital role of healthy rivers in supporting livelihoods and mitigating climate change.
-In the summer of 2024, a New Futures Fellowship group contributed to this ongoing action research, focusing on four key delta communities: the Mississippi, Mekong, Danube, and Tana rivers.
+In the summer of 2024, a New Futures Fellowship group contributed to this ongoing action research, focusing on four key delta communities: the Mississippi, Mekong, Danube, and Tana rivers

 Mississippi River Delta